ArtRank Logo

 1Tau Lewis

-Featured on PBS's Art21 in 2024, a strong indicator of long-term institutional support and critical acclaim, despite limited commercial gallery representation to date.
+Featured in PBS's Art21 in 2024, a strong indicator of long-term institutional support and critical acclaim.
+This inclusion signals significant belief in her artistic trajectory.

 2Chase Hall

-Signed with GRIMM in 2024, known for launching emerging artists.
-Solo show at SCAD Museum of Art in 2024 further solidifies institutional interest.
+Signed with GRIMM in 2024, known for launching careers.
+Solo exhibition at GRIMM Amsterdam in 2025 further solidifies his market position.

-Solo exhibition at Nino Mier Gallery in 2025.
-Her vibrant paintings are gaining attention for their unique perspective.
+Solo exhibition at Deli Gallery in 2025.
+Her paintings are gaining recognition for their unique style.

 ArtRank Undervalued Index